The Frog Prince (1971 film)

-The Frog Prince (released on home video as Tales from Muppetland: The Frog Prince) is a 1971 musical fantasy comedy television special directed by Jim Henson, and jointly produced by Robert Lawrence Productions in Canada and Henson Associates in the United States.
-It is a retelling of the Brothers Grimm's classic fairy tale of The Frog Prince featuring Kermit the Frog as the narrator, Kermit's nephew Robin as Sir Robin the Frog Prince, and Sweetums.
+The Frog Prince (released on home video as Tales from Muppetland: The Frog Prince) is a 1971 musical fantasy comedy television special directed by Jim Henson, and jointly produced by Robert Lawrence Productions in Canada and Muppets, Inc. in the United States.
+It is a retelling of the Brothers Grimm's classic fairy tale of "The Frog Prince" featuring Kermit the Frog as the narrator, Kermit's nephew Robin as Sir Robin the Frog Prince, and Sweetums.
 This special marked the debut of both Robin and Sweetums to the world of The Muppets.

 Plot

 After a brief introductory scene, Kermit the Frog and several other frogs sit around a well, when a small frog they do not recognize appears.
 The frog introduces himself as Sir Robin the Brave, explaining that he is actually a prince.
 He recounts, through a flashback narrated in song, that he once fought an ogre and was transformed into a frog by a witch, who told him the only way to break the spell was to be kissed by a princess.

 Nearby, the frogs overhear King Rupert proclaiming that he will retire as king that afternoon, and that his daughter, Princess Melora, will be crowned queen.
 While Robin is excited for his opportunity to return to his human form, Kermit and the other frogs exhort the simple pleasures of a frog's life in song.

 Princess Melora comes to the well, and Robin learns that she is under an enchantment that prevents anyone from understanding what she says.
 Melora tries to explain to her father that the spell was put on her by her aunt, Taminella.
 However, Melora's enchantment makes her pronounce "Aunt Taminella" as "Taunt Aminella," and her father cannot understand her.

 As Melora sits by the well, singing to herself, she accidentally drops a ball into the water.
 Robin offers to retrieve it for her if Melora agrees to take him to the palace.
 Melora agrees and Robin fetches the ball.

 At the palace, Melora speaks to Taminella while Robin hides in Melora's basket.
 Robin asks Melora to kiss him, explaining that he can understand her speech.
 Robin and Melora reprise Melora's earlier song.

 Taminella barges in, recognizing Robin and telling Melora not to kiss the frog, sending her out of the room.
 While alone with Robin, Taminella reveals her plan to feed him to the ogre.

 In the next scene, Robin explains to Melora that he knows that Taminella enchanted Melora when Melora discovered Taminella to be a witch, so Melora wouldn't be able to warn anyone.
 Melora tells Robin that the only way to destroy Taminella's power is to "bake the hall in the candle of her brain," but Robin does not understand her, and Melora and Robin are interrupted by Taminella once again.